 Deployment and hosting #

-The site is hosted directly from a GitHub repository and served on the JAMstack by Netlify.
+The theme and content which makes up this site is stored in a GitHub repository and served on the Jamstack by Netlify.
 Netlify is a great CDN which also takes care of TLS certificates for HTTPS, and continuous deployments.
 That means when I push changes to Github it automatically deploys updates to the live site.

 All the code can be found on GitHub.
 Feel free to use it for your own learning and development.